apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

    enable-auto-data-source-proxy: false
 ```

+### Mixed use with Seata TCC mode features

+For the case of setting up ShardingSphere's Seata integration,
+In business functions unrelated to ShardingSphere JDBC DataSource, if you need to use Seata Client's Seata TCC mode-related features in business functions,
+you can instantiate a non-proxy ordinary TCC interface implementation class, and then use `io.seata.integration.tx.api.util.ProxyUtil` to create a proxy TCC interface class,
+and call the functions corresponding to the three stages of the TCC interface implementation class `Try`, `Confirm`, and `Cancel`.

+For the `io.seata.spring.annotation.GlobalTransactional` annotation introduced by the Seata TCC mode or the business functions involved in the Seata TCC mode that need to interact with the database instance,
+ShardingSphere JDBC DataSource should not be used in the business functions marked by this annotation.
+Instead,
+a `javax.sql.DataSource` instance should be created manually or obtained from a custom Spring Bean.

 ### Transactional propagation across service calls

 Transactional propagationn in cross-service call scenarios is not as out-of-the-box as transaction operations within a single microservice.